manticoresoftware/manticoresearch-net/docs/IndexApi.md

             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new IndexApi(httpClient, config, httpClientHandler);
             var index = "index_example";  // string | Name of the percolate index
-            var id = 8.14D;  // decimal | Id of the document to replace
+            var id = 789L;  // long | Id of the document to replace
             var replaceDocumentRequest = new ReplaceDocumentRequest(); // ReplaceDocumentRequest |

             try